Ron S. Jarmin

-Ronald S. Jarmin (born October 31, 1964) is an American economist who serves as the deputy director and the chief operating officer of the United States Census Bureau.
-He previously served as acting director from 2021 to 2022 following the resignation of Steven Dillingham, from 2017 to 2019 following the resignation of John H. Thompson, and from January to September 2025 following the resignation of Robert Santos.
+Ronald S. Jarmin (born October 31, 1964) is an American economist who served as the deputy director and the chief operating officer of the United States Census Bureau until May 2026 according to his announcement on social media.
+He previously served as acting director from January to September 2025 following the resignation of Robert Santos, from 2021 to 2022 following the resignation of Steven Dillingham, and from 2017 to 2019 following the resignation of John H. Thompson.

 Biography

 Jarmin earned a B.A. from Central Washington University in 1987 and a PhD from the University of Oregon in 1992, both in economics.
 Since joining the Census Bureau in 1992 he has held various positions including Chief of the Center for Economic Studies, Chief Economist, and associate director for Economic Programs.

 Jarmin led the team for the 2017 Economic Census, overseeing a move to 100 percent Internet data collection and leveraging enterprise investments to minimize system, application and dissemination costs.
 Data products from the Economic Census provide the foundation for key measures of economic performance, including the nation's gross domestic product.

 An elected Fellow of the American Statistical Association in 2017, he has published papers in the areas of industrial organization, business dynamics, entrepreneurship, technology and firm performance, urban economics, data access and statistical disclosure avoidance.